kanukam/ePCR-System/README.md

 ```
 4. Specify the database connection in the process.env file.

 5. Start the React server in the frontend folder.
-Specify the port number of the React server or leave it blank which will default to 3001.
+Specify the port number of the React server in the package.json file or leave it blank which will default to 3001.

 ```bash
 npm start